GoogleContainerTools/kpt-functions-catalog/CONTRIBUTING.md

 1. Make the code changes implementing the function and any unit tests.
 The code belongs under [functions/] in the appropriate directory.
 2. Create an example of how to run your function and put it under [examples/].
-3. Test running your function example imperatively and declaratively in [e2e tests] These tests are run regularly and help catch regressions.
+3. Test running your function example imperatively and declaratively in [e2e tests].
+These tests are run regularly and help catch regressions.
 4. Document your function in the config functions catalog on the [kpt website] by following the [kpt contribution guidelines].
 5. Reach out to the maintainers to publish the function.

 Make PRs and request reviews for these changes.
 You can follow the pull request